Reviews You Can Rely On

 Enduro Bikes

-Enduro is an often over-used buzzword, and enduro bikes love to bomb technical descents and climb just enough to get to the top.
+Enduro is an often overused buzzword, and enduro bikes love to bomb technical descents and climb just enough to get to the top.
 Long-travel, or enduro, bikes are awesome for those who don't mind carrying some extra bike around in the name of getting rowdy.
 With 150 to 170mm of travel, they pedal reasonably well, but efficiency is far from their defining trait.
 These bikes are not the best for long-distance rides and will not set any climbing records.
-Enduro bikes focus on high speeds and rough downhills.
+Enduro bikes are designed for high speeds and rough downhills.
 Those looking for freeride lines or park laps will be more than comfortable aboard these shred sleds.

 Choosing Bike Components